GuZhuoning/GuZhuoning.github.io/_pages/about.md

 Accepted by *Remote Sensing of Environment* on October 19, 2023

 - Synthesizing remote sensing images with high spatial and temporal resolution, especially for agricultural regions
-- **Background**: Images of key phenological periods play a vital role in agricultural applications as they capture the unique spectral characteristics of crops.
-Unfortunately, acquiring high-spatial-resolution images of the key phenological period from a single satellite platform remains challenging due to its short duration and synchronization with the rainy season.
-Spatiotemporal fusion (STF) is an effective tool for the prediction of missing high spatial resolution images on the required date.
-However, most STF methods assume a uniform relationship between the reflectance on the base date and the predicted date for the same land-cover type, which fails to hold in agricultural scenarios because of the diverse phenological changes among different crop types or different growth processes, even within a single crop type.
+- **Background**: Acquiring high-spatial-resolution images of the key phenological period from a single satellite platform remains challenging due to its short duration and synchronization with the rainy season.
+Therefore, we synthesized remote sensing images with high spatial and temporal resolution, especially for agricultural regions with diverse phenological changes.
 - **Methodology**: We developed an innovative algorithm, Agri-Fuse, that emphasizes change information.
 Using category-based regression with the constraint of the unmixing model, the phenological change relationship of each type of change was solved.
 </div>
 </div>